klausbreyer/v01.io/content/pages/cv/index.md

 ## Consulting, Advisory & Side Projects

 In addition to my professional experience, I'm also a dedicated entrepreneur and startup investor.
-I develop and market [projects]({{< ref "/categories/unixtime.app" >}}) on the side and support early-stage companies through a small fund.
+I develop and market projects on the side and support early-stage companies through money or time.
 I'm also committed to giving back to the [open-source]({{< ref "/categories/open-source" >}}) community and have contributed to several projects.

 ### 2022 – 2023 [unixtime.app](https://www.unixtime.app): Bulk timestamp conversion for API developer workflows